 An RMP also includes an issue management plan with an actively managed issues log that identifies, assigns responsibility, and tracks issues through to closure.

 The Project Manager and the Procurement Officer create the Procurement Management Plan to define the procedures to purchase or acquire all products and services needed from outside the team to perform project tasks.
 The Project Procurement Management processes include six key steps.
-For more detailed information, please refer to Chapter 12 in the PMBOK, fourth edition.
+For more detailed information, please refer to Chapter 12 in the PMBOK, fifth edition.
 The Project Manager should update the schedule to include all procurement activities identified as part of procurement management planning.
 Visit the DoIT website for an example procurement schedule.

 The Procurement Management Plan should identify plans for the following procurement management processes:

 Plan Purchases and Acquisitions – development of solicitation documents to seek responses from multiple businesses that wish to provide a needed service for the agency.
 These documents must have sufficient detail and concrete measurable criteria to ensure consistent, comparable bidder responses but also be flexible enough to allow consideration of contractor suggestions for better ways to satisfy the requirements.
 If an agency elects to have contractors conduct some SDLC activities, the contractor must be explicitly instructed in procurement documents to describe the methods it will use to develop SDLC documents, supply all pertinent SDLC document samples with the bid packages, and supply a schedule for when these key documents would be received.
-It is also good policy to fix price deliverables and provide detailed acceptance criteria in advance in order to avoid later confusion and cost overruns.
+It is also good policy to specify fixed price deliverables and provide detailed acceptance criteria in advance in order to avoid later confusion and cost overruns.

 Plan Contracting – development and preparation of documents needed to support the Request Vendor/Contractor responses process and the Select Vendor/Contractor process.